Admission is free and open to the public!

 Contact information: Group reservations and special programs for some of the programs listed below can be arranged by emailing Mark Fairclough at firstname.lastname@example.org or calling the planetarium at (517) 265-5161 x4788.
 All other requests can be sent to Dr. Sarah L Hanson at email@example.com or by phone at (517) 264-3944.

-Shows will be on the following Fridays at 7:00 PM
+Fridays February 27 at 7:00 PM

-Friday, December 5 at 7:00 PM
+Friday March 27 at 7:00 PM